A huge thank-you to NetGalley and the publisher for this advanced reader copy of As Seen on TV by Meredith Schorr.

 I live in a small town in a rural part of one of the southern states (after having grown up in the suburbs and then spending time in the city), so there was something even more enjoyable about reading this particular book.
 It made me giggle even harder at some of the more relatable moments.
 Needless to say, I had a tough time putting it down and wound up flying through it very quickly!
 I’m so excited to share all my thoughts with you in this review.

-As Seen on TV will be released on June 7, 2022.
-Make sure to pre-order, add to your library holds, and include it in your reading list because you’re going to love it!
+As Seen on TV was released on June 7, 2022.
+Make sure to pick up a copy, add it to your library holds, or at the very least include it in your reading list because you’re going to love it!

 LOOKING FOR MORE BOOK REVIEWS?